liftupvn/blueengine-docs/tutorials/dag_api.md

 ## Design the DAG

-**DAG**, which stands for *Directed Acyclic Graph*, is a graph that present the connections and flow between engines.
+**DAG**, which stands for *Directed Acyclic Graph*, is a graph that presents the connections and data flow between engines.
 Below is a DAG (source: https://en.wikipedia.org/wiki/Directed_acyclic_graph)

 ![Architecture](../images/dag.png)

-To set up a DAG that use the BlueEngines, we need to defines:
+To set up a DAG that uses the BlueEngines, we need to define:

 - The engines that will receive input data or data from other engines.
-- The data channels between engines, which the engines' channels will connect to to get the data from and send data to.
-Each data channel have an unique name and a specified data type.
+- The data channels between engines, which the engines' channels will connect to.
+Each data channel has a unique name and a specified data type.

-> By seperating the data channel definitions with the engines, the engines don't have to know exactly which engines they are sending data to or receive data from.
+> By separating the data channel definitions with the engines, the engines don't have to know exactly which engines they are sending data to or receiving data from.

 Let's take a look at an example, where we define an OCR processing pipeline that extract text from scanned PDF files.